cacophony-wj/LeS/BODYSLIDE.md

 13. In the top left dropdown, select _SE 3BBB Body Amazing_
 14. Select your preset from the dropdown below that.
 15. Preview it with the appropriate button.
 16. (I recommend _3BBB HangEmHigh_.
-My friend _Arrow_ spent a lot of time on it, I had it in mind when I configured the physics, and you can use _Body Size_ at character creation to change what you look like by quite a bit, without messing around with dozens of _3BBB Morphs_.)
+My friend _Arrow_ spent a lot of time on it, I had it in mind when I configured the physics, and you can use _Body Size_ at character creation to change what you look like by quite a bit, without messing around with dozens of _CBBE Morphs_.)
 17. Once you are satisfied, ensure that the checkbox _Build Morphs_ next to the _Batch Build_ button in the lower left is **enabled**.
 18. **Hold down the CTRL key** (very important) and click _Batch Build_.
 19. You will see a huge list of bodies and outfits.
 Just click _Build_.